dib-lab/2013-khmer-counting/tutorial.rst

  starcluster start -o -s 1 -i m2.2xlarge -n ami-999d49f0 pipeline

-You can also do this via the AWS console; just use ami-999d49f0, and start an instance with 30gb or more of memory .
-.. here m2.2xlarge, the most memory:cost efficient
+You can also do this via the AWS console; just use ami-999d49f0, and start an instance with 30gb or more of memory .(here m2.2xlarge, the most memory:cost efficient)

 Make sure that port 22 (SSH) and port 80 (HTTP) are open; you'll need the first one to log in, and the second one to connect to the ipython